-environment is to limit the number of dangerous additives used in production.
-This, in combination with phasing out and regulating chemicals with similar properties on a group basis instead of one-by-one, would be a more effective way of tackling the chemicals problem.
+Baltic Eye is made up of a team of scientists, policy, and communication experts who analyse and synthesise scientific research on the Baltic Sea - and communicates it to stakeholders in the decision-making process.
+Read more: www.balticeye.org production.
+This, in combination with phasing out and regulating chemicals with similar properties on a group basis instead of oneby-one, would be a more effective way of tackling the chemicals problem.
 Seen from a circular economy and lifecycle perspective, these measures would also facilitate the recycling of plastic.
 Today, for example, only 40 % of all plastic collected in Sweden is recycled.
 This low level of recycling is due to different sorts of plastics, chemicals, and colours being mixed, both in plastic items and in the recycling process, making it difficult to recycle the plastic effectively with retained quality.